Spanish Wine Scholar™ Program, designed by Wine Scholar Guild

 The dazzlingly white limestone-rich soils of Andalucía have been given voice by the Palomino grape.
 The combination of sea and heat and sun have taken wine and elevated it into something that reflects the passage of time—in barrel under a film of surface yeast or in barrels via a complex fractionalized blending process known as the “solera.”
 These fortified wines bear the salty tang of their birthplace, the heat of their climate and the soul of a winemaking process that honors wine with a hauntingly beautiful patina of age.
 Discover sherry!

 Workshop 6: Chapter Ten - The Balaeric and Canary Islands

 The vines compete with the tourists as the consummate sun-worshipers of the Balearic and Canary Islands.
 Sunburn and wind burn are serious problems for human and grapevine alike!
 The islanders have developed some unique viticultural practices to block the westerlies, collect rainfall and trellis the vine.
 And the grapes they grow—Prensal, Listan Blanco, Callet, Manto Negro, and Listan Negro—are equally singular.
 Just as the islands themselves represent but a small fraction of the landmass below the waves, wine production is distinguished not by its volume but by its sizable sweep of character.

-The Spanish Wine Scholar title and SWS post-nominal will be conferred to those individuals who achieve a score of 75 or higher on a 100-question multiple-choice test.
+The Spanish Wine Scholar title and SWS post-nominal will be conferred to those individuals who achieve a score of 75 or higher.
 Candidates scoring 85-90 pass with “Honors”.
 Candidates scoring 91-100 pass with “Highest Honors”.